 Originally published in 1910, The Devil’s Foot was one of Conan-Doyle’s favourite Sherlock Holmes stories (he ranked it ninth out of twelve favourites).
 With a very limited number of suspects it’s not really a whodunnit, rather it’s a howtheydunnit.

 Douglas Wilmer does give his opinion about what Anthony Read was doing at the time (via the highly entertaining commentary track).
 I won’t reveal what he says, but it’s not terribly complimentary!
 The comm track on this episode is a must listen as though Wilmer is 95, he’s still as sharp as a tack.
-Although his dissatisfaction with some parts of the series was well known (and this was the reason why he didn’t do a second series) I wasn’t quite aware just how unhappy he was.
+Although his dissatisfaction with some parts of the series was well known (this was the reason he didn’t do a second series) I wasn’t quite aware just how unhappy he was.

 Holmes eventually divines the way the murders were carried out and elects to undertake an experiment to replicate the same effect.
-Watson is steadfast in accepting to stay with him and afterwards we see a very nice moment between Holmes and Watson (and Wilmer and Stock).
+Watson is steadfast in accepting to stay with him and afterwards we see a very nice moment between Holmes and Watson (and Wilmer and Stock of course).
 If Wilmer’s Holmes is often rather detached and analytical (with not too much of the warmth and humour that some actors have brought to the part) then the aftermath of the experiment provides us with a telling scene.

 Holmes berates himself for risking both his and Watson’s life, although Watson tells him that “it is my greatest joy and privilege to help you.”
 Any Holmes/Watson relationship will only work if you believe that they enjoy a strong bond of friendship – if Holmes is too remote or Watson too stupid, then it’s difficult to fully invest in the characters.